 ITEMS IN AFP WITH KEYWORD:

-Screening for Coronary Heart Disease with Electrocardiography: Recommendation Statement [U.S. Preventive Services Task Force]
+Aspirin Use for the Primary Prevention of Cardiovascular Disease and Colorectal Cancer: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF recommends initiating low-dose aspirin use for the primary prevention of cardiovascular disease (CVD) and colorectal cancer (CRC) in adults aged 50 to 59 years who have a 10% or greater 10-year CVD risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, ...

 Cardiac troponin T and I are released into the bloodstream when cardiac muscle is damaged.
 Cardiac troponin tests have been available for decades and are the preferred biomarkers for the diagnosis of acute myocardial infarction (AMI).
 However, until recently, they lacked sensitivity in the first few hours following an acute myocardial injury.

 Learn which diet and physical activity strategies have the best supporting evidence to prevent the leading causes of death in the United States.

 The high-sensitivity troponin I assay used in this study was fairly accurate in identifying patients with chest pain who are at low risk of cardiac events.

 In patients with established CV disease and type 2 diabetes, the addition of empagliflozin to standard therapy reduces all-cause mortality and CV mortality.
 This is notable because empagliflozin is the only drug other than metformin to demonstrate a mortality benefit, albeit for a fairly narrow group of patients.